 Salomon Sense Ride 4 Midsole

 Perhaps the biggest improvement to the Salomon Sense Ride 4 is the inclusion of a full-length Optivibe midsole.
 Historically, Salomon shoes have provided what shoe geeks would call a “responsive ride,” which means fairly firm.
-Foam for road running shoes has come a long way, but these technologies haven’t necessarily carried over into trail shoes due to the sacrifice in protection.
+Foam for road running shoes has come a long way, but these technologies haven’t necessarily carried over into trail running shoes due to the sacrifice in protection.

 The feel of Salomon’s Optivibe foam is fairly firm, but it does seem to soften up on technical terrain when things get rocky.
 This foam claims to limit injury, limiting vibrations on the legs while also providing energy return.
 While I can’t personally vouch for either of these claims, the combination of Optivibe midsole and Salomon’s often lauded Profeel Film, a thin TPU rock plate, the ride is phenomenal, especially on technical terrain.